top of page

 2. Crochet Chicken Trivets

-There’s something beautifully cottagecore about making something by hand for the home—especially something so cheerful.
-In a cottagecore home, even the practical things—like a hot pad—can have personality and warmth.
+There’s something beautifully charming about making something by hand for the home—especially something so cheerful.
+In a creative home, even the practical things—like a hot pad—can have personality and warmth.

 3. Herb Bundles & Herbal Fire Starters